husseinelkheshen/Blockchain-Ticket-Platform/README.md

 Our Explore functions depends on a package which requires SSL certification to be downloaded.

 ### How to Run the Unit Test Cases
 You can use the Makefile to do so by executing 'make unit_tests' from the main directory.
-This will store the test outputs in the /tests directory.
-If you wish to clear these, you can run 'make clean' or, to prevent them from saving in the first place, simply run 'make unit_tests clean'.
+To store the outputs of the unit tests as .log files in './tests/back_end/pytest_logs', you can run 'make unit_tests_log' instead.